Concrete Field Recertification (Classroom - level 1 & 2)

 Prerequisites: Concrete Field 1, Concrete Field 2

-This Recertification course will be offered as an online class in the 2013-2014 Technical Certification Training season as an option to classroom training.
+This Recertification course will be offered as an online class in the 2016-2017 Technical Certification Training season as an option to classroom training.
 Instructor-led classroom training sessions will also be offered.

 You will need to provide an active email address to register for this class.
 You will receive the registration confirmation with the link to the E-Learning modules and exam via email.

 This course is an online learning module that the student will be able to complete in about 5-8 hours at their computer.
 They will be able to stop and start where they left off.
-Students will take the exam online at their own computer but it will only be available Nov.
-1, 2012 through April 30, 2014.
+Students will take the exam online at their own computer but it will only be available Oct 1, 2016 through April 30, 2017.
 The student’s exam score will appear on their screen after they finish it.
 The online course will cover the same topics as the instructor-led classroom training classes.
 Those enrolling in this class should be comfortable with using a computer and taking the course and exam online.
 Read more here

 Prerequisites: Concrete Field 1 MnDOT certification

 Concrete Field 1